garaud/clojure-sandbox/for-clojure/README.md

 `ag --clojure "test-problem-\d+"` or `grep -R "deftest test-problem"`.

+I kept the problems where you have to write a function.
+Other elementary problems where you fill a value are not implemented here.

 You can just clone the project, remove the content of the file `src/for_clojure/core.clj` and implement your own functions/solutions for all available test cases.